Time Travel Debug for C/C++

 Adds support for reverse debugging C/C++ applications running on Linux, with

-Requires an existing copy of UDB 6.5 or later, or download a free trial version (which the extension can
+Requires an existing copy of UDB 6.5 or later, or a free trial version (which the extension can

 Time-travel through your code’s execution flow with full visibility and code-level observability

 into the state of your code at each step leading up to an error.
 Live debug and conduct effective

 root cause analysis without needing to predict ahead of time what to log, and avoiding disruptive

 With UDB you can:

 - View and analyze actual code execution behaviour.